PhantomPilots/AutoFarming/README.md

 ## Longer-term features

-- [X] Auto-size the game automatically when starting/stopping/resuming bots.
+- [ ] Allow starting the scripts from ANYWHERE.
+- [ ] Make the scripts independent of the window size (i.e., scale-invariant).
-- [X] Make them work in 4k monitors.
+- [ ] Make them work in 4k monitors.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.